 She pulled the jacket tighter around her shoulders and limped on.

-Thirty miles to the north, on the far side of the Canadian River wastelands, lay the city of Henderson, whose lights set the bottom of the night sky aglow.
-Individual lights from the refinery and smelter were visible if you looked closely enough, and every ten seconds the airport beacon flashed along the horizon as clear in the distance as heat lightning in summer.
+Thirty miles to the north, on the far side of the Comanche River wastelands, lay the city of Henderson, whose lights set the bottom of the night sky aglow.
+Individual lights from the refinery and smelter were visible if you looked closely enough, and every few seconds the airport beacon flashed along the horizon as clear in the distance as heat lightning in summer.

 The town of Caprock was five miles straight ahead, to the east.
 It was too small to have refineries or smelters.
 The only hint the town was there at all was the radio tower winking its lonely red eye a half mile south of town.
 It belonged to KNEX, whose motto “The Voice of the Cotton Pickers” had been adopted twelve years before, when the high school football team of that name won its first and only district championship.